fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 Armed with the coordinates from steps 1 and 2, the agent now tries to use the provided `distance` tool to perform the calculation.
 Pay close attention to the highlighted lines though.
-The agent made a mistake when naming the variable and the python parser complained about it.
+The agent made a mistake when naming the variable and the Python parser complained about it.
 This gets corrected on the next step.
-That speaks to the ability of the Re-Act loop to self correct and find the right answer.
-As long as you provide the correct feedback mechanisms.
-In this case the python interpreter provided an error message.
+That speaks to the ability of the Re-Act loop to self-correct and find the right answer, as long as you provide the correct feedback mechanisms.
+In this case the Python interpreter provided an error message.

 ```text
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ Step 4 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━